Instagram Threads App vs Twitter: Who Will Win The Battle Of The Micro Blogging Sites?

 Could this battle eventually blow out of proportion in the coming weeks?
 Could Musk and Zuckerberg finally have their cage fight, although on the legal turf instead of the Roman Colosseum?
 We can only wait and watch.

 While Twitter allows you to create a new account from scratch the traditional way (filling out forms and choosing a profile picture), Instagram Threads does it differently.
 At the moment, you need to have an Instagram account to create a Threads account.
-The app simply copies all the profile details and preferences from your Instagram account and applies them here.
+The app simply copies all the profile details and preferences from your Instagram account and applies them to your Threads account.
 There’s an option to write your bio and set a different profile picture but everything else is lifted off from Instagram.

-If you already had the blue verification badge on Facebook or Instagram, it will be applicable on Threads.
-Meta is yet to reveal any paid plans but the advantages of having a verified badge on Instagram or Facebook.
-As for Twitter, the verification badge can only be obtained by buying the expensive monthly fee.
+If you already had the blue verification badge on Facebook or Instagram, it will be applicable to your Threads profile as well.
+In other words, a shared verification badge will work for all three platforms.
+As for Twitter, the verification badge can only be obtained by paying the monthly fee and, as of now, is not applicable to any other apps.

-Twitter is available on the web as well as apps for mobile platforms.
-Instagram Threads, on the contrary, is available only as an app on iOS and Android.
-Adam Mosseri, however, claims that Instagram is working on a web version of Threads.
+You can access Twitter both on your web browser and as an app on your smartphone.
+Instagram Threads, on the other hand, is only available as an app on iOS and Android.
+However, Adam Mosseri has claimed that Instagram is working on a web version of Threads.

-Twitter allows up to 240 characters for free users and up to 10,000 characters for Twitter Blue members.
-Instagram Threads is currently allowing up to 500 characters as standard for all users.
+Twitter allows up to 240 characters for free users and up to 10,000 characters for Twitter Blue subscribers.
+Instagram Threads is currently allowing up to 500 characters for all users.

 Instagram Threads is built on ActivityPub, an open social networking protocol that allows Threads to be interoperable with other apps that also support the same protocol.
 Hence, Threads will be interoperable with Mastodon and WorkdPress, allowing for new and easy connections.
 Twitter, on the other hand, doesn’t support this open standard.

 Similar to Instagram, Threads allows posts to be shared via Twitter.
-The same cannot be said for the other way around.
+The same cannot be said for Twitter.

 (Hero and Featured Image Credits: Courtesy Instagram)